Wednesday, 26 December 2018

 P.S.
 I'd forgotten that I found this while staying at my parents' over Christmas: "Pank-A-Squith", the contemporaneous Suffragette Board Game!

-Thursday 25 January 2018
+Thursday, 25 January 2018

 The nice reason there's a "Suicide Hotline Phil" on my phone

-Sunday 14 January 2018
+Sunday, 14 January 2018

 Everything is fire

-A recent timeline of insomniac thoughts illustrated by "The Mitchell Beazley Joy of Knowledge Library's Book Of Man and Society":
+A recent timeline of insomniac thoughts, illustrated by "The Mitchell Beazley Joy of Knowledge Library's Book Of Man and Society":

-2:05am - "No labels"...
+2:05am – "No labels"...
 What’s the difference between “labels” and words?
-Words themselves can stop communication because their associations are so much stronger than the work they’re being put to do.
+Words themselves can stop communication, because their associations are so much stronger than the work they’re being put to do.

 2:09am – Language is like fire.

-2:11am - Not just language.
+2:11am – Not just language.
 Jokes as well.
 I'm thinking of the reaction to the Gorilla Channel tweet.
-Of course Trump doesn't spend seventeen hours a day watching a specially constructed compilation of gorillas fighting broadcast from a secret transmitter on the White House lawn.
+Of course Trump doesn't spend seventeen hours a day watching a specially constructed compilation of gorillas fighting, broadcast from a secret transmitter on the White House lawn.
 Of course it's fine to share that joke.
 Of course this isn't "fake news".
-And yet I know people - friends on facebook - genuinely scared of sharing that joke, not because it will give offense, but because it might now be believed.
+And yet, I know people – friends on facebook – genuinely scared of sharing that joke, not because it will give offense, but because it might now be believed.

-2:20 am - Everything is fire.
-Everything that defines us as separate from animals can destroy us if allowed to run unchecked: jokes, language, money, homes (and therefore property), love.
+2:20 am – Everything is fire.
+Everything that defines us as separate from animals can destroy us, if allowed to run unchecked: jokes, language, money, homes (and therefore property), love.
 All of it can become too important.
 Being human demands an attention to the equilibrium.
 Nothing can run unchecked.
-The past year has been a real lesson in that...
+The past year has been a real lesson in that.
 I hope.
-A lot of people are newly terrified but the threat's always been there.
+A lot of people are newly terrified, but the threat's always been there.

-2:28am - “Intelligent life” is too rosy a description of what we are.
-Intelligence is a part of what humans are, sure, but maybe it’s this capacity to create systems that endanger us that should define us and define what we have in common with whatever we hope to make contact with outside of our own planet, so not “intelligent life” then, but... what?
+2:28am – “Intelligent life” is too rosy a description of what we are.
+Intelligence is a part of what humans are, sure, but maybe it’s this capacity to create systems which endanger us that should define us, and define what we have in common with whatever we hope to make contact with outside of our own planet, so not “intelligent life” then, but... what?
 Dependent?
 Processing?
 Enhanced?
 Trapped?
 Artificious?
 Harvesting?
 Is there a word for this most fundamental human quality?
 What’s the label I’m now looking for?

-2:29am -There are definitely people who will have written about this.
+2:29am – There are definitely people who will have written about this.
 I should read more.

 3:08am – Leia gets nothing to do in "Empire Strikes Back".
 She’s the driving force of the films either side of it.
 It is not the best Star Wars Film.